techreturners/lm-lab-css-react-tailwind/README.md

 - You're not required to change the React component structure, but feel free to create new components wherever you see fit or move things around!
 For example, in `card.tsx` it might make sense to create separate components for elements such as a heading component, an image component, etc. It's up to you!

+- You can use this utility class cheat sheet to help you: https://tailwindcomponents.com/cheatsheet/

-- You can add the VSCode extension `Tailwind CSS IntelliSense` for autocomplete and Tailwind support
+- You can also add the VSCode extension `Tailwind CSS IntelliSense` for autocomplete and Tailwind support

 - Bonus points if you can make the page responsive.
 Look at using built-in screen breakpoints, like this: